Why Dont payload nodes Contain Distributions Directly

 Stable Identity

-The data node and data compound provide permanent, stable identifier for the concept and its data payload that persist even as the concrete data changes over time.
+The payload node and data compound provide permanent, stable identifier for the concept and its payload dataset that persist even as the concrete data changes over time.
 You can always refer to "monster data as a concept" using /ns/monsters/ regardless of how many versions exist.

 Temporal Organization

-By separating the concept from concrete instances, data nodes can cleanly organize different temporal states:
+By separating the concept from concrete instances, payload nodes can cleanly organize different temporal states:

 Consistent Architecture